fscm/terraform-module-aws-zookeeper/README.md

 - `ip` - **[type: list]** List of private IP address of the Apache Zookeeper instance(s).
 - `security_group` - **[type: string]** ID of the security group to be added to every instance that requires access to the Apache Zookeeper Cluster.
 - `ssh_key` - **[type: string]** The name of the SSH key used.

+## Auto Scaling Group Option

+The auto scaling group feature will allow for unresponsive instances of the cluster to be replaced with newer ones automatically.

+In some cases this could lead to **data corruption/loss**.

+This feature is more suitable to volatile environments and thus not recommended for production clusters (where the information stored on the Zookeeper nodes can not be lost and/or restored).

+### Auto Scaling Group Limitation

+Due to the way Elastic Network Interfaces have to be assigned to the Zookeeper instances, on this method of creating the cluster, there can only be **one instance per subnet**.

 ## Cluster Access